elysespeaks/elysespeaks.github.io/public/content/ARHI13182F25/grading.md

 ### Assignments

-The course grade is based on papers, presentations, and participation.
+The course grades is based on papers, presentations, and participation.

 | Component | Weight |
 |-----------|--------|